ec-coding/ec-coding/README.md

   <img src="https://img.shields.io/static/v1?label=|&message=WEBSITE&color=cdf998&style=plastic&logo=wordpress&logo-color=white"/>
 </a>
 	</p>
-    <p>A full-stack web app that allows you to build your very own deck from various sets of the Pokémon Trading Card Game.
+    <p>PokéDrafts is a full-stack web app that allows you to build your very own deck from various sets of the Pokémon Trading Card Game.
+It features Google authentication, MVC framework, and data fetches from the official Pokémon card database.
 Currently being revamped with MERN stack.</p>
 </tr>
   </td>
 </table>